POETSII/graph_schema/readme.md

 Environment variables:

 - `POETS_PROVIDER_PATH` : Root directory in which to search for providers matching `*.graph.so`.
-Default is the current working directory.
+Default is the current working directory and `providers` sub-dir.

 Parameters: